 Students in the South Africa: Social and Political Transformation program experience three different homestays, each of which opens a larger window into South Africa's extraordinary diversity and complexity.
 Homestays are in urban, suburban, and rural areas.
-In each of the homestays, students are either in neighborhood clusters or placed with families in pairs.
+In each of the homestays, students are either in the same neighborhood cluster or placed with families in pairs.

 In the rural homestay in Amacambini, about 100 kilometers north of Durban, conditions are basic, with some marked differentiation between households.
 Some households may not have electricity, indoor plumbing, or piped water.

-During the program's third homestay, students live in Newlands with an Indian or Coloured family.
-Newlands is approximately 20 kilometers from Durban’s city center.
+During the program's third homestay, students live in Newlands with an Indian or Colored family.
+Newlands is approximately 20 kilometers from the Durban city center.